mz0121coder/100-days-of-code/log.md

 Today's Progress: - Group workshop on the useReducer hook.
 Virtual classroom to recap the day's concepts/tasks.
 Also did some katas and followed up with React flashcards.

+### Day 39: April 19, 2023

+Today's Progress: - Practiced git branching, handling merge conflicts and pull requests.
+Had a group workshop on testing in React.
+Also did a few katas in the evening.

 <!--
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)